practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 I coded the problem of the Australian map for Curry2Go ([graph_4coloring_Australia_Curry2Go.curry](./graph_4coloring_Australia_Curry2Go.curry)), but that program is not working completely like in this ALS Prolog implementation: [graph_4coloring_Australia_ALS.pro](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Australia_ALS.pro)

-With Curry2Go, I didn't figure out how to count the total number of solutions and showing the first and last solutions like in the Prolog program:
+With Curry2Go, I didn't figure out how to count the total number of solutions, and showing the first and last solutions like in my Prolog programs:

 ```
 $ curry2goc graph_4coloring_Australia  # compiling